vitmalina/mquery/README.md

 ## The story

 Due to reasons outside of my control, I needed to remove jQuery dependency in my projects.
-I tried to look for a small and elegant library that would allow me to do it painlessly, but could not find one (looked at zepto, cash, umbrella).
-I also realized that I only use a fraction of jQuery methods and would prefer to use ES6 when available Though, jQuery has been a loyal friend for many years, it has grown old, riddled with methods inmplemented in ES6 and not always elegant as it used to be.
+I tried to look for a small and elegant library that would allow me to do it painlessly, but could not find one (looked at zepto, cash (!! could have used it), umbrella).
+I also realized that I only need a fraction of jQuery methods and would prefer to use ES6 when available.
+Though, jQuery has been a loyal friend for many years, it has grown old, got riddled with methods alternatively implemented in ES6 and not always elegant anymore.
 So, it is a "good bye".

 The goal of this project is to create tiny library that can replace jQuery in projects that historically depended on it.
 At the same time, I have no desire to implement features already available in ES6, which will make this new library not fully compatible with jQuery.